ewinnington/core-minimal/README.md

 - [ ] SQLite
 - [ ] Oracle

 To run the code, a local instance of the various DBs is required, with a table name "Projects" containing at least two fields "Id" as Numeric and "Name" as VarChar or Text.
+The create scripts are provided as comments in the code.
 Change the connect strings as necessary.

 ##  [ ] Database functionality
 - [x] Dapper
-- [ ] Blob / Clob
+- [x] Blob / Clob

 To run dapper successfully and get output, the "Projects" table must contain an item with the Id 1.
+The blob tests require the Data field in the table.

 ## [x] Redis